 The largest data center operators find better performance and economy in custom servers.
 More enterprises are taking note of the benefits, for their outsourced workloads and in the trickle-down effect on server options.

 Server vendors offer various system options -- CPUs, memory, disk and I/O -- within the context of the vendor's established motherboards and form factors.
-To get beyond these simple options, very large data centers customize the fundamental design
+To get beyond these simple options, very large data centers customize the fundamental design attributes of the server.
+The resulting customized data center servers are unique to the buyer and tailored to fit their requirements.

 Custom servers only make sense for hyperscale data centers that benefit from incremental system improvements and can justify the economics.
 The typical enterprise data center hosting various applications will find complete server customization both financially and technologically unfeasible.
 However, with more outsourcing providers and large Web companies hosting more workloads in hyperscale data centers, the custom server niche is growing.
 This should generate more server options for enterprise data centers and help to spawn more specialized server designs including ARM-, x86- and even OpenPower-based system designs in the future.